koliajaykr/course-r4bee/content/home/logistics.md

 weight = 30  # Order that this section will appear.

 title = "Logistics"
-subtitle = "We meet for two hours everyday from Monday to Friday"
+subtitle = "ALL CLASSES ARE OFFLINE"

 # Showcase personal skills or business features.
 #